-Students who are enrolled for dual credit and attend high school and NIC who have disabilities and who would like to request accommodation for their college classes or COMPASS should submit documentation to the Center for Educational Access.
+Students who are enrolled for dual credit and attend high school and NIC who have disabilities and who would like to request accommodation for their college classes or COMPASS should submit documentation to the Disability Support Services.

 Students enrolled in dual credit courses receive their accommodations from North Idaho College.
-Please contact the Center for Educational Access for more information.
+Please contact the Disability Support Services for more information.

 Also, please note that there are some important differences between secondary (high school) and post secondary (college) disability services.
 The U.S. Department of Education, Office for Civil Rights developed a helpful resource that highlights some of those differences, (please see below).